 In the field of public affairs, data profiling is a relatively new tool used to help political organizations and campaigns better understand the electorate.
 By compiling and analyzing data from various sources, data profilers can create detailed profiles of voters that can be used to target specific messages and ads.

 In addition, data profiling can also help political organizations to identify potential swing voters and track changes in voter behavior over time.
 While data profiling is still in its early stages, it has the potential to revolutionize the way political campaigns are run.
-In a world where data is becoming increasingly important, data profiling could become the key to success in political campaigns.
+Data profiling could become the key to success in political campaigns in a world where data is becoming increasingly important.

 Data profiling for public health